|On this page|

 Export Skin Mesh Name

 Add a name to the mesh representing the skin of this character.
-The name of the Rest Geometry input SOP will be used as the skin mesh name,
+The Mesh Name Source parameter controls the naming of the mesh.

 Export Joint Names